 “Successful drought and dry season management depends on early planning and having an open mind to all options.
 Regardless of where you are in Queensland ‘no rain-no grass-no cattle’ is the fundamental management principle for all beef producers,” said Principal Extension Officer, Joe Rolfe.

 “We’ve done our best to make it relevant to beef producers right across the state,” said Principal Extension Officer and co-author, Nicole Sallur.
 “The booklet includes a step-by-step guide that will assist graziers to objectively review the status of their business, taking into account climate, land and pastures, workforce, finances and cattle, so that proactive decisions can be made when a dry period is anticipated.”

-The Dry season management of a beef business booklet includes templates, worked examples, helpful descriptions, supplementation recipes and links to additional sources of information.
+Dry season management of a beef business includes templates, worked examples, helpful descriptions, supplementation recipes and links to additional information.

-“In the heat of the moment during the middle of drought, it can be difficult to decide what to feed your cattle and find unbiased information,” continued Nicole.
-“So we have included a summary of everything that needs to be considered when supplementing the herd during a dry period.
-Additionally, the booklet describes management options, such as early weaning and culling strategies that will reduce grazing pressure, and alternative enterprises that improve destocking flexibility.”
+“When in the middle of drought, it can be difficult to decide what to feed your cattle and find reliable information,” continued Nicole.
+“So, we have included a summary of everything that needs to be considered when undertaking supplementation of the herd.
+Additionally, the booklet describes management options, such as early weaning and culling strategies that will reduce grazing pressure, and alternative enterprises that may provide greater destocking flexibility.”

-The guide also includes practical tips and tools on feeding horses, calculating feed costs, volume and weight measures, reading feed labels and comparing nutritional value of feed options.
+The guide also includes practical tips and tools for feeding horses, calculating feed costs, volume and weight measures, reading feed labels and comparing nutritional value of feed options.

 The review of Dry season management of a beef business was completed by GrazingFutures and FutureBeef staff in August 2021.
 The original booklet was published in the 1990’s and has been the ‘go-to’ reference for beef producers on all aspects of herd nutrition and running a successful beef business in dry times.